GSA/plainlanguage.gov/_pages/resources/humor/how-to-write-good.md

   - /examples/humor/writegood.cfm
 ---

-The first set of rules was written by Frank L. Visco and originally published in the June 1986 issue of Writers' digest.
-The second set of rules is derived from William Safire's Rules for Writers.
+The first set of rules (1-23) was written by Frank L. Visco and originally published in the June 1986 issue of *Writers' Digest*.
+The second set of rules (24-53) is derived from William Safire's *Rules for Writers*.

 My several years in the word game have learnt me several rules: